 This addiction is often referred to as the hidden illness, since the disease presents none of the physical signs and symptoms of other types of addiction, like that of alcohol or drugs.
 The deep sense of shame that those addicted to gambling have to live with is very similar however, and, ironically, can lead gamblers to more and more of this type of activity as they attempt to minimise the financial consequences unlucky streaks have caused.

-If you or anyone you know has given you reason to think they may have problems with gambling, seek help immediately.
+If you or anyone you know has given you reason to think they may have problems with Canadian Gambling, seek help immediately.
 Support groups are widely available, and you can start the journey to recovery as soon as you decide to begin.